PowerShellCrack/AzureSite2SiteVPNLab/README.md

 			ShutdownTimeZone = 'Eastern Standard Time'
 			ShutdownTime = '21:00'

 **library.ps1** <-- Custom functions used to automate; linked to all scripts
-		- Don't change anythign in here unless you know what your are doing
+	- Don't change anything in here unless you know what your are doing

-	Also All logs write a transcript to the logs folder.
+Also All logs written a transcript to the logs folder.
 Just in case you need to torubleshoot powershell errors.

 ## Hyper-V Lab
  - Install Hyper-V using script: **Step 1.
 Setup HyperV Lab.ps1**